 Homemade beans are much tastier and more economical than what you can find in the store.
 But they can take hours to make using conventional methods.
 Using an Instant Pot, however, you can take beans from dried to delicious in one hour!
 And there’s no soaking required!
-This really is the easiest and fastest way to make beans at home.
+This really is the easiest and fastest way to cook dried beans at home.

 **Links in this post may be affiliate links.
 This means that if you click that link and purchase the product, I may receive a small compensation.
 I am, however, committed to honestly assessing the products mentioned.
 Please read my disclosure policy for more details. **